 Total Cost of Attendance = Direct Costs + Indirect Costs

-When weighing the cost of attending a college, it’s important to consider both the direct costs, what you pay directly to the college, and indirect costs, other expenses that come from being a college student.
-Tuition, fees, housing, food, and books are examples of direct costs.
-Transportation, bedding and other dorm supplies, entertainment, clothing, toiletries, computers, laundry, club & activity costs, and fraternity/sorority expenses are examples of indirect costs.
 Some colleges make a reasonable effort to estimate the overall cost of attendance, but it pays to look at the assumptions.
 James Madison University, for example, includes transportation, personal costs, and even loan fees in their cost of attendance estimate.
-But students who live far from Virginia might find the estimated travel costs too low, and students with more expensive entertainment and recreation interests may find they have to boost their personal expenses costs at most of their colleges.
+But students who live far from Virginia might find the estimated travel costs too low, and students with more expensive entertainment and recreation habits may find they have to boost their personal expenses costs at most of their colleges.

 States set their own policies about what qualifies a student as a resident for the purpose of tuition.
-Requirements vary, but typical considerations include where the student lives and graduated from high school, what state of residence the parents claim, and administrative evidence of residency such as paying income tax or registering to vote.
+Requirements vary, but typical considerations include where the student lives or graduated from high school, what state of residence the parents claim, and administrative evidence of residency such as paying income tax or registering to vote.
 Military families, expat families, and students who split their time between divorced parents may need to provide additional information in support of state residency claims.
-It may be difficult to establish residency after starting as a student at the college (in other words, most states don’t count time living in the state as a student as a compelling reason to adjust residency for the purpose of tuition).
-I highly recommend finding the college or state guidelines for demonstrating residency and reading them carefully.
-What worked for your neighbor a decade ago or your cousin in another state might not prove insightful in your family’s situation.
-Don’t be afraid of asking questions of the college (the registrar often handles this type of question) or of asking for an appeal based on additional information.
-As an example, these are the In State Residency guidelines for Virginia.

 Types of Financial Aid

 There are two main categories of financial aid and several ways that aid can be provided.
-How a college determines eligibility for financial aid and how they package it depends on a combination of the college’s resources and priorities and the student’s family resources and perceived value to the college.
+How a college determines eligibility for financial aid and how they package it depends on a combination of the college’s resources and institutional priorities and the family’s financial resources.

-Assistance can be in the form of grants (money that does not have to be paid back), work study (money earned through specific campus jobs), and loans (money that will have to be paid back).
+Assistance can be in the form of grants (money that does not have to be paid back), work study (money earned through specific campus jobs), and loans (money that will have to be paid back — with interest).
 This aid might come from the Federal government (ex, Pell Grants, Federal Work Study, or Federal Student Loans) or from the college itself.

 Need-Based Aid is financial aid that is offered because the college has determined the student and their family have fewer financial resources that could be used to pay for college costs.
 This determination is made through a review of financial aid applications, specifically the FAFSA (Free Application for Federal Student Aid) and/or the CSS Profile (a separate financial aid application used by about 300 colleges).